matana/kasimir-player/Readme.md

 }
 ```

 To unmount the device you can use the cmd tool `diskutil`.
 On Mac OS use `diskutil unmountDisk /dev/disk2` in terminal.
+The SD card is ready and can now be inserted into the PI.

 ### Connecting to RPi via SSH
 Use the `ssh` command under unix/linux systems with *user@host* (the default is pi@raspberrypi) to connect to yout RPi.
 The default `ssh` password is *raspberry*.
 After first successful login, please